kyoto-shift/ktrysmt.github.io/about.md

 I worked as an Engineer or Manager to ship systems with every effort.
 I built some systems base of LAMP, below;
 - Some EC sites
-- A real estate matching site (CtoC)
+- A real estate matching site
 - A API server for a smartphone app.
 - Some Scratched-CMSs for many clients, etc...
 And I managed some Engineers or Designers for their developer-productivity as Engineering Manager or Support Engineer or Infra Engineer.
 - Support to use Svn/Git
 - Maintenance owned onpremise servers
-- Bringing in Jenkins for CI/CD to some projects
+- Bringing in Jenkins for CI/CD to some projects Experienced skill sets are;
+- CentOS/Ubuntu, Ansible, Docker
+- MySQL, Postgres, Apache, Nginx, Postfix
+- PHP, Javascript

 ## More Informations